Fate Rewinder: Main protagonists

 Shirai (born April 6, 2024) is a 26-year-old Rewinder, wielding a katana as his weapon of choice.
 Originally designated as a "Special Grade Rewinder", Shirai lost this status during the infamous "Case 999" incident.
 During the operation, his Retry Eye was damaged by "1 O'Clock," a leader of the "Clock Hands" organization.
 This injury rendered him unable to perform retries, leading to his reclassification as a former Special Grade Rewinder.
 Despite this setback, Shirai maintains a distinguished record, with a mission success rate exceeding 98%.
 His smartphone companion, Kurohon, refers to him as "the strongest Rewinder" due to his strategic mind and exceptional combat abilities.
 Following the impairment of his Retry Eye, Shirai became a mentor to Chrono, training him as a Rewinder, though he later had his Retry Eye repaired later on during the "Case 88" incident.

 Shirai is known for his fondness for sweets.
 He has been observed attempting to consume multiple taiyaki on his own and has a particular liking for strawberry milk, though he keeps this preference hidden from others.
 While Shirai initially appears composed and serious, he has a notable fondness for wordplay and humor.
 He is frequently seen carrying books consisting a collection of foreign jokes and often incorporates puns into his conversations.
-Despite claiming to dislike "boring things," his puns are frequently met with indifference or amusement at their simplicity.
+Despite claiming to dislike "boring things", his puns are frequently met with indifference or amusement at their simplicity.

 During his junior high school years, Shirai led a solitary life, describing this period as lonely.
 This changed after meeting Chrono, Akaba, and Lemon, who became his companions during their mission to rescue him from a Clock Hand member.

-Shirai's Version Up is "Record/Replay" (/, Rekōdo/Ripurei), which functions in two parts by "recording" his prior actions up to that point before summoning a semi-tangible afterimage that repeats that exact action.
+Shirai's Version Up is "Record/Replay" (/, Rekōdo/Ripurei), which functions in two parts by "recording" his prior actions up to that point before summoning semi-tangible afterimages that repeat that exact action.